alchian/Find-car-lines/writeup_template.md

 ![solidWhiteCurve.jpg](https://github.com/alchian/Find-car-lines/blob/test_images/solidWhiteCurve.jpg "solidWhiteCurve.jpg")

-Step 1, I converted the images to grayscale with the function cv2.COLOR_RGB2GRAY;
+Step 1, I converted the images to grayscale with the function cv2.COLOR_RGB2GRAY();

 ![solidWhiteCurve_gray.jpg](https://github.com/alchian/Find-car-lines/blob/test_images/solidWhiteCurve_test_images_grayt.jpg "solidWhiteCurve_gray.jpg")

-Step 2,  I smoothed the gray image with the function cv2.GaussianBlur to remove the noise point;
+Step 2,  I smoothed the gray image with the function cv2.GaussianBlur() to remove the noise point;

 ![solidWhiteCurve_smoothing.jpg](https://github.com/alchian/Find-car-lines/blob/test_images/solidWhiteCurve_test_images_smoothing.jpg "solidWhiteCurve_smoothing.jpg")

-3rd, I find the edges of the smoothed gray image using function cv2.Canny;
+Step 3, I find the edges of the smoothed gray image using function cv2.Canny();

 ![solidWhiteCurve_edges.jpg](https://github.com/alchian/Find-car-lines/blob/test_images/solidWhiteCurve_test_images_edges.jpg "solidWhiteCurve_edges.jpg")

-4th, I defined an area of interest to deal with, and to cut out the interst i don't care too much.
+Step 4, I defined an area of interest to deal with, and to cut out the interst i don't care too much.

 The region I tested ok here is dined with 4 points: [[(150,the botom of the image),(460, 320), (490, 320), (920,the botom of the image)]]

 "Tesd ok" means the region either not contain too much ,nor cut off the information which is useful as the information of car lines.

-The function used here include np.zeros_like,  cv2.fillPoly, &cv2.bitwise_and. np.zeros_like is used here to create a zero image.cv2.fillPoly is used here to fill color.and cv2.bitwise_and is use here to add two images pixels by pixels.
+The function used here include np.zeros_like,  cv2.fillPoly, &cv2.bitwise_and. np.zeros_like() is used here to create a zero image.cv2.fillPoly() is used here to fill color.and cv2.bitwise_and() is use here to add two images pixels by pixels.

 ![solidWhiteCurve_region_of_interest.jpg](https://github.com/alchian/Find-car-lines/blob/test_images/solidWhiteCurve_region_of_interest.jpg "solidWhiteCurve_region_of_interest.jpg")

-5th, I use cv2.HoughLinesP to find the lines in the same line.
+Step 5, I use cv2.HoughLinesP() to find the lines in the same line.

 The Minimum number of pixels making up a line here is 20.&Maximum gap in pixels between connectable line segments is 60. and draw the lines we find on the image ,we get the line image.

 ![solidWhiteCurve_line_image.jpg](https://github.com/alchian/Find-car-lines/blob/test_images/solidWhiteCurve_line_image.jpg "solidWhiteCurve_line_image.jpg")

-6th, I add the line image to the intial iamge we deal with using funtion cv2.addWeight.
+Step 6, I add the line image to the intial iamge we deal with using funtion cv2.addWeight().
 I get the result as darw the line on the view image.

 ![solidWhiteCurve_drawline.jpg](https://github.com/alchian/Find-car-lines/blob/test_images/solidWhiteCurve_drawline.jpg "solidWhiteCurve_drwline.jpg")

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by codes like this, and get the image.
+Step 7,In order to draw a single line on the left and right lanes, I modified the draw_lines() function by codes to find the farthest point of the each lane, and draw two lines on the image.

     for line in lines: